 A focus on lively, animated expression

 As children learn the stories word for word, they develop the use of specific sentence structures, which they can then use in their own writing.
-The principle is that if a child can tell a story, they will be able to write a story. changing the characters or the setting.
-You may have heard the children talking about the key stages: imitation, innovation and invention.
+The principle is that if a child can tell a story, they will be able to write it.

-In this stage the original text is adapted by the children.
-This could start with a simple change of character or for the older children it may involve telling the story from a different view point.
-Children will make changes to their story map and rehearse retelling their innovated story orally .
-Children then write out the innovated story in manageable sections.
-Pupils then receive feedback from their teacher and have an opportunity to respond to this before writing the next section.
-It is a very supportive and structured approach so children gain confidence and know what they need to do in order to get better.
+In this stage the original text is adapted with the children using shared writing.
+This could start with a simple change of character or for the older children it may involve telling the story from a different viewpoint.
+Children can make changes to their story map and rehearse retelling their innovated story orally.
+Following shared writing, children then write the innovated story in manageable sections working in guided groups with the teacher or LSA at least once in the week.
+Pupils then receive feedback and have an opportunity to respond to this before writing the next section.
+It is a very supportive and structured approach to allow children to gain confidence and know what they need to do to improve.

-The final stage is the invention stage where the children use all the skills they have learnt to write an independent piece.
+This is the final stage where the children use all the skills they have learnt to write an independent piece.
 There is the freedom to draw upon their own ideas and experiences, or they can ‘hug closely’ to the shared text should they need to.